ctron/package-drone-openshift/README.md

 ## Instructions

-1.)
-Get an account at [OpenShift](https://openshift.redhat.com), a free one is ok 2.)
-Follow one of the following methods
+First get an account at [OpenShift](https://openshift.redhat.com), a free one is ok

 ### Command Line